Miss World 1993

 Miss World 1993, the 43rd edition of the Miss World pageant, was held on 27 November 1993 at the Sun City Entertainment Centre in Sun City, South Africa.
 It was the second time that the Miss World pageant was held in the South Africa.The pageant attracted 81 contestants from all over the world.
 This is the second consecutive staging of the pageant in Sun City.
 The winner was Lisa Hanna of Jamaica.
-She was crowned by Miss World 1992, Julia Kourotchkina of Russia.
+She was crowned by Julia Kourotchkina of Russia.